Feedback-Controlled Beam Pattern Measurement Method Using a Power-Variable Calibration Source for Cosmic Microwave Background Telescopes: Introduction

 Accurate characterization of such faint side lobes demands a high dynamic range measurement of the beam pattern, the telescope's angular gain profile.
 However, the TES bolometers employed in current- and next-generation CMB telescopes have dynamic ranges that typically fall short of this requirement.
 The dynamic range of a detector is defined as

 where $P_\mathrm{r}$ denotes the power received by the detector and $\max P_\mathrm{r}$ and $\Delta P_\mathrm{r}$ represent the maximum measurable power \footnote{Commonly defined as the \qty{1}{\decibel} compression point.} and the minimum detectable power within its linear response range, respectively.
 The maximum measurable power is significantly lower than the saturation power $P_\mathrm{sat}$ (typically on the order of \unit{\pico \watt} in TES bolometers used in CMB telescopes \cite{Stevens2020, Jaehnig2020, BK2022, deHaan2024}) due to detector nonlinearity, and the minimum detectable power is determined by the noise-equivalent power, $\mathrm{NEP}$ (typically tens of \unit{\atto \watt \sqrt{\second}} level \cite{Dutcher2024}), and signal integration time $t$.
 For example, assuming $\max P_\mathrm{r} < 0.1 P_\mathrm{sat}$ and $\Delta P_\mathrm{r} \sim \mathrm{NEP} / \sqrt{t}$ and using the typical values above with an integration time of $t = \qty{1}{\second}$, the dynamic range is estimated to be less than \qty{40}{\decibel}.
-This limited dynamic range hinders the detection of faint side lobes with TES bolometers installed in the telescopes.
+It is also difficult to extend the dynamic range by using signals in the nonlinear region in practice.
+Correcting distorted signals requires characterizing and understanding the actual nonlinearity of each TES bolometer on the telescope \cite{deHaan2024}.
+The limited dynamic range hinders the detection of faint side lobes with TES bolometers installed in the telescopes.